Horace Williams Fuller: Personal life

-Fuller also enjoyed participating in amateur theatre, specializing in character parts, in which he excelled – both in humorous characters and in those requiring pathos and delicate shades of acting.
+Fuller also enjoyed participating in amateur theatre, specializing in character parts, in which he excelled—both in humorous characters and in those requiring pathos and delicate shades of acting.
 For many years he devoted much time and energy to the duties of manager of the Brookline Comedy Club, a position requiring peculiar tact and patience.

 Although a member of several clubs, Fuller was essentially a home-lover.
 He was fond of the St. Botolph Club's Sunday afternoon musicales, he enjoyed golf at the Brookline Country Club, he played whist with neighbors, but his favorite evening resort was his own fireside, in the society of his wife, his sons and his friends.
-Here he was at his very best – a cordial host and a genial companion.
+Here he was at his very best—a cordial host and a genial companion.
 The traits in his character, however, which many friends will remember most fondly, were his courtesy to women, his deference to age, and his thoughtful attentions to the sick and afflicted.

 When Fuller gave up the editorial charge of The Green Bag at the end of 1900, he appeared to be in excellent health.
-However, on the morning of October 25, 1901, Fuller was stricken with apoplexy, and after lingering unconscious for a day, he died October 26, and was laid at rest two days later at Walnut Hills Cemetery.
+However, on the morning of October 25, 1901, Fuller was stricken with apoplexy, and after lingering unconscious for a day, he died October 26, 1901, in Brookline, Massachusetts, and was laid at rest two days later at Walnut Hills Cemetery.

-His son was Benjamin A. G. Fuller (1879–1956), author of A History of Philosophy and president of the American Philosophical Association.
+His son was Benjamin Apthorp Gould Fuller (1879–1956), author of A History of Philosophy and president of the American Philosophical Association.